Battle of Callantsoog: Battle

-At 3 AM on the morning of 23 August the British vanguard under Gen. Pulteney embarked in the boats of the British invasion fleet.
+At 3 a.m. on the morning of 23 August the British vanguard under Gen. Pulteney embarked in the boats of the British invasion fleet.
 There were not enough boats to accommodate all troops at once, so the landing had to be performed in stages.
 These 2500 men of the 3rd Brigade and Reserve landed without mishap; the first to put foot ashore was Lt.
 Macdonald of the Grenadier company of the 25th.
 The fleet had meanwhile swept the beach clear with a vigorous cannonade that displaced a lot of sand, but did no damage to the defenders as those were positioned behind the first row of dunes.
 The British had landed at the location that was locally known as Kleine Keeten (after a cluster of sheds, Keten; further to the south existed a similar cluster, known as Groote Keeten).
 On top of the dune near this location stood a semaphore station (Telegraaf), which, as the nearest "strategic object", was immediately attacked by the British.

 The Batavian jagers tried to prevent its capture but were driven back on Kleine Keeten, as had been anticipated since they were just a skirmishing line.
 However, the inexperienced Line battalion that stood in reserve at this location, instead of letting the jagers into their line in an orderly fashion, panicked and were routed; their commander, Lt.Col.
 Luck, died in action during this melee.
 Another Batavian battalion, the 2nd of the 5th Demi-brigade counter-attacked with the bayonet, but the British numerical superiority was too great and this battalion was also driven back, again with the loss of its commander, Lt.Col.
 Herbig.
 Gen. Guericke then decided to intervene on his own initiative and marched south from his command on the Batavian right wing with the 2nd battalion of the 7th Demi-brigade (2/VII) and two squadrons of cavalry and horse artillery, on the way rallying the 2/5th.
 Unfortunately, he deployed in the swamp area of the Koegras, behind the canal bordering the Zanddijk.
 This effectively cut him off from communications with not only his own command, but also the divisional command on the Batavian right wing.
 As a consequence, not only was his intervention ineffective (the canal was too much of an obstacle to attack the British around the semaphore), but also the remainder of the 7th Demi-brigade under Col. Gilquin (that was supposed to attack the British left flank) remained motionless during the entire battle for lack of orders to proceed.